Saeid-Khaleghi/QJDatetime/README.md

 ## License

-Media-store is free software distributed under the terms of the MIT license.
+QJDatetime is free software distributed under the terms of the MIT license.